Measure And Optimize Largest Contentful Paint (LCP)

 Progressive JPEGs aren't larger than non-progressive files of the same quality.
 But to improve Core Web Vitals you still need to optimize the overall JPEG size even if the user experience is great already.

-If the LCP element is a heading or paragraph
+If the LCP element is a heading or paragraphβ

 Ideally the text of the LCP element is included in the page HTML.
 Then it should show up as soon as all render-blocking resources are loaded.

 However, there are a few reasons why text might only render later.
+We'll discuss a few here, but we also have an in-depth guide to optimizing LCP for H1 headings and other text elements.

-Web fonts take a while to load
+Web fonts take a while to loadβ

 Here's an example where the Largest Contentful Paint doesn't happen until fonts are loaded.
-Using font-display: swap can prevent this.
+Using font-display: swap

 You can host fonts on your own website instead of with a third-party to make them load more quickly.
 This way no additional web server connection is required.